my-cloud/ruthenium/src/ui/README.md

 ```
 TransactionResponse {
-  RecipientAddress string
-  SenderAddress    string
-  SenderPublicKey  string
-  Signature        string
+  Id        string
+  Inputs    []*InputResponse
+  Outputs   []*OutputResponse
   Timestamp int64
-  Value            uint64
-  Fee              uint64
 }
 ```
 </td>
 <td>

 ```
-The transaction data structure for response
+The data structure for transaction response
+  The ID
-The recipient wallet address
+  The inputs
-The sender wallet address
+  The outputs
-The sender wallet public key
-The signature generated by both the private and public keys
   The timestamp
-The value
-The fee

 ```
 </td>